GabrielTourinho/dlnd-dog-breed-classifier/README.md

 # dlnd-dog-breed-classifier
-Convolutional Neural Network project for Udacity Deep Learning Nanodegree to identify an estimate of a dog breed.
+Convolutional Neural Network project for Udacity Deep Learning Nanodegree with the aim to identify an estimate of a dog breed.